Password Checker: How Secure Is My Password?

-With the EXPERTE.com Password Check you can find out how secure your password is.
-We calculate how long a computer needs on average to crack the password.
-In addition, we check whether the password has been made public in the past through a data leak or a hacker attack.
+With the EXPERTE.com Password Checker, you can find out how secure your password is.
+Once input, we also calculate the average time a computer needs to crack the password you've entered and check whether the password has been made public through a data leak or a hacker attack.

-Enter your password in the field above.
-As a result, you will receive 3 boxes containing the following information:
+To start, simply enter your password in the field above.
+After this, three boxes will appear containing the following information:

-In the first box we show you how much time a modern computer takes to crack your password.
-You should choose your password so that it takes at least a few thousand years to crack your password.
+In the first box, we show you how much time a modern computer would need to crack your password.
+Good passwords should require at least a few thousand years to crack.

-At the end we will show you suggestions how you can improve your password.
-We will check your password for frequently used combinations, numbers and special characters.
+In the last box, we'll provide you with some suggestions for how you can improve your password.
+We'll check your password for frequently used combinations, numbers, and special characters.

-Two decisive factors when choosing a password are the length of the password and its uniqueness.
-Your password should consist of at least 8 characters, but better 12 to 16 characters.
-If you use upper and lower case letters, numbers and special characters, the time it takes to crack a password using a brute force attack is higher.
-In our password check we check the length and the special characters used and calculate how long it will take a computer to crack the password.
+When creating a password, two factors are decisive, namely, its length and its uniqueness.
+Your password should consist of at least 8 characters, but those containing 12 or 16 characters are better.
+By using both upper and lower case letters, numbers, and special characters, the time it takes to crack a password by brute force increases.
+Our password checker examines the length of your password, as well as the usage of special characters to calculate how long a computer would need to crack it.

-Apart from the length, it is crucial that you do not use the same password for every online account.
-In the past, millions of passwords have become public as a result of data leaks and hacker attacks.
-These passwords can now be used by attackers for dictionary attacks.
-Our password check therefore checks whether your password has been affected by a data leak in the past.
+In addition to length, it's equally important to not use the same password for every online account.
+Billions of passwords have been made public as a result of data leaks and/or hacker attacks.
+These passwords can now be used by attackers for so-called dictionary attacks.
+Our password checker assesses whether your password has been compromised in the past.

-We calculate how long it takes a computer to crack the password with a brute force attack.
+We calculate how long it takes a computer to crack the password you've input by brute force.
 We assume that an attacker can check 40 billion combinations per second.
-Since this number can vary in reality, the time should only be used as an approximation of password security.
+Since, in reality, this number can vary, our estimate should only be used as an approximation.

-Since passwords are security-critical data, we take data protection very seriously.
-The following measures ensure that the verification of your password does not represent an additional risk.
+Since passwords are security-critical data, we take their protection very seriously.
+The following measures ensure that testing your password with our tool doesn't create any additional risks.

-To check if your password is affected by a data leak, we query the Have I Been Pwned database.
-We do not transfer your password to the server, but use a k-anonymity model to determine whether your password is contained in the database.
-To do this, we form the SHA-1 hash of your password, but only transmit the first 5 characters of this hash.
-The server then responds with about 500 possible matches, which we then check in your browser.
-Further information about this procedure can be found here.
+To check if your password has been compromised in any data leaks, we query the Have I Been Pwned database.
+We do not transfer passwords that you input to the server, but use a k-anonymity model to determine whether your password is contained in the database we consult.
+First, we form an SHA-1 hash of your password but only transmit its first five characters.
+The server then responds with around 500 potential matches, which we subsequently check in your browser.
+Additional information about this procedure can be found here.